Insomnia (2002 film): Casting

 What I thought of Robin, was, well he is an extraordinary guy to work with and he really gave what I consider to be a flawless performance.
 I wound up watching the film hundreds of times as we cut it, and I never hit that point with the performance where you start to see the acting.
 Most performances, at a point, bits start to peel off and away, but with Robin's he was very much in that character.
 Not that he's a very dark person to work with – he's very lively and friendly and amusing to work with.
 He really found something within himself.
 I think it's a very underrated bit of work on his part.

+In 2026, Nicolas Cage told The New York Times that he was offered a role in the film but he declined; he did not say which part he was offered.

 Filming

 Insomnia was filmed over a three-month period from April to June 2001.
 The opening aerial scene was filmed over the Columbia Glacier near Valdez, Alaska, and the float plane approach was over the Portland Canal near Hyder, Alaska, and Stewart, British Columbia.
 The town of Nightmute, Alaska, was primarily filmed in and around Squamish, British Columbia, including the hotel/lodge, police station, high school and cemetery.
 The scene in which Dormer shoots his partner on the rocky beach in the fog was filmed at Clementine Creek in Indian Arm, outside of Vancouver.
 The village of Umkumuit, where Finch's apartment is located and where the log-chase scene occurs, was filmed on Vancouver Island in Port Alberni.
 The waterfall road scene in which Dormer is on his way to Finch's lake house and spins his car 180 degrees was shot in front of Bridal Veil Falls on the Richardson Highway near Valdez, Alaska.

 The final scene, on the fictional Lake Kgun at Finch's lake house, was filmed on the northwest end of Strohn Lake in Bear Glacier Provincial Park, outside of Stewart, British Columbia.
 For this final scene, the film crew constructed Finch's lake house and dock from scratch, and disassembled and removed it after filming was completed in June 2001.